4.5

 hikes

-Hiking in Summit County, Colorado, is characterized by its high-altitude Rocky Mountain environment, featuring extensive trail systems through national forests such as the White River National Forest.
+Hiking in Summit County, Colorado, is characterized by its high-altitude Rocky Mountain environment, featuring extensive trail systems through national forests like the White River National Forest.
 The region offers diverse terrain, from dense forests of spruce, fir, pine, and aspen to meadows and numerous alpine lakes.
 Hikers can explore a variety of mountain peaks and ranges, including the Tenmile Range, with elevations reaching up to 14,270 feet.

-Last updated: April 26, 2026
+Last updated: June 23, 2026

 5.0